-Catylist: A commercial MLS and a software company, Catalyst licenses it’s software to local commercial brokerage firms, local associations, and economic development organizations across the country.
+Catylist: A commercial MLS and software company, Catalyst licenses its software to local commercial brokerage firms, local associations, and economic development organizations across the country.
 Then, it allows users to comb through all these combined listings with its efficient integrated search tool.
 While not a traditional MLS, Catalyst is generally considered the largest provider of CIE (commercial information exchange) software in the industry.
 Currently active in 45 markets throughout the United States, Catalyst lists a variety of property types, including multifamily, retail, hospitality, office, and industrial property.
-Plus, brokers can list properties on Catalyst starting at just $50/month, making its reasonably priced compared to many of its competitors.

-Total Commercial: With unlimited listings for only $90/month, Total Commercial is one of the most affordable commercial MLS options on the market.
-While it may not be one of the largest commercial multiple listing services, the company does have considerable experience, having listed commercial properties online since 1995. has been providing commercial real estate listing information online since 1995.
+Total Commercial: With unlimited listings for only $120/month, Total Commercial is one of the most affordable commercial MLS options on the market.
+While it may not be one of the largest commercial multiple listing services, the company does have considerable experience, having listed commercial properties online since 1995.
 Total Commercial lists properties in all 50 states, as well as Canada, Puerto Rico, Costa Rica, Panama, Mexico, Ecuador, and the Dominican Republic.

 CREXi: With $450 billion in listings, CREXi (Commercial Real Estate Exchange, Inc.), is quickly becoming a strong competitor in the commercial MLS market, despite only having been founded in 2015.
 Unlike some commercial MLS options, which focus primarily on marketing, CREXi wants to streamline and simplify the entire commercial real estate investment process, by making it easy for buyers, sellers, investors, and lenders to communicate and share documentation.
 Despite its increasing popularity, CREXi is still somewhat smaller than most other competitors, with around 200,000 monthly users and about 50,000 properties currently listed.

-Brevitas: While traditional commercial multiple listing services list hundreds of thousands of properties throughout the country, some of the best properties are actually offered “off market,” that is, only via private sales for well-connected investors.
-Brevitas, a San Francisco-based consulting firm, is disrupting this private market with a online platform by providing “security, efficiency, and exposure to qualified investors.”
-In addition, properties on their MLS are offered exclusively-- meaning that they won’t be found on LoopNet, CIMLS, or anywhere else.
-The downside, however, is that potential investors are only given vague descriptions of property, and typically must provide identification credentials and proof of funds before they can actually allowed access to specific property information.
+Brevitas: While traditional commercial multiple listing services list hundreds of thousands of properties throughout the country, some of the best properties are actually offered “off-market,” that is, only via private sales for well-connected investors.
+Brevitas, a San Francisco-based consulting firm, is disrupting this private market with an online platform by providing “security, efficiency, and exposure to qualified investors.”
+In addition, properties on their MLS are offered exclusively, meaning that they won’t be found on LoopNet, CIMLS, or anywhere else.
+The downside, however, is that potential investors are only given vague descriptions of property, and typically must provide identification credentials and proof of funds before they can actually access specific property information.
 Plus, properties listed on Brevitas are generally limited to $5 million+, so it may not be ideal for smaller property investors.

-ApartmentBuildings.com: ApartmentBuildings.com only lists apartment buildings-- and it does its job well.
+ApartmentBuildings.com: ApartmentBuildings.com only lists apartment buildings.
 In addition to providing a multifamily-specific MLS, ApartmentBuildings.com has partnered with lenders to provide potential investors information about their multifamily lending options.
 Right now, the service lists apartment properties in Arizona, California, Florida, Texas, and New York.
 In these five markets, the service is a close competitor to LoopNet and other major multiple listing services.